Back to CBE Guide

 • 520+ TEKS-aligned practice questions across all 10 official categories

-• Five-part Semester A structure matching the real exam (Methods/Matter/Periodic/Atoms/Bonds)
+• Five-part Semester A structure matching the official CBE format (Methods/Matter/Periodic/Atoms/Bonds)

 • Five-topic Semester B (Mole/Stoichiometry, Solutions, Thermochemistry, Gases, Nuclear)

-• Multiple-choice format identical to the real exam, with detailed AI explanations for every answer
+• Multiple-choice format that mirrors the official CBE format, with detailed AI explanations for every answer

 • Visual questions for Lewis structures, VSEPR, periodic-table positions, energy diagrams, heating curves